minicomp/ed/_posts/2016-01-16-narrative.md

 are, in the language of the slave's poet, Whittier,—

-     "Gone, gone, sold and gone
+> Gone, gone, sold and gone
-     To the rice swamp dank and lone,
+> To the rice swamp dank and lone,
-     Where the slave-whip ceaseless swings,
+> Where the slave-whip ceaseless swings,
-     Where the noisome insect stings,
+> Where the noisome insect stings,
-     Where the fever-demon strews
+> Where the fever-demon strews
-     Poison with the falling dews,
+> Poison with the falling dews,
-     Where the sickly sunbeams glare
+> Where the sickly sunbeams glare
-     Through the hot and misty air:—
+> Through the hot and misty air:—
-     Gone, gone, sold and gone
+> Gone, gone, sold and gone
-     To the rice swamp dank and lone,
+> To the rice swamp dank and lone,
-     From Virginia hills and waters—
+> From Virginia hills and waters—
-     Woe is me, my stolen daughters!"
+> Woe is me, my stolen daughters!"

 The hearth is desolate.
 The children, the unconscious children, who once